snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md

   - It also produces a `_pivot_base` table to calculate the percent_progress boundaries and weights that are used to calculate the total play_time and other related media fields.
 - **Media plays:** Removes impressions from the media base table while keeping the same structure as the `snowplow_media_player_base` table.
 Removing impressions means that only media sessions (identified by the `play_id` key) in which the user played the content are kept.
   - The media plays module outputs the `snowplow_media_player_plays_by_pageview` view.
-- **Media stats:** Aggregates the media base table to individual `media_id` level, calculating the main KPIs and overall video/audio metrics.
+- **Media stats:** Aggregates the media base table to individual `media_identifier` level, calculating the main KPIs and overall video/audio metrics.
   - It uses the native dbt incremental materialization on a pageview basis after a set time window passed.
 This is to prevent complex and expensive queries due to metrics which need to take the whole page_view events into calculation.
 This way the metrics will only be calculated once per pageview / media, after no new events are expected.
   - The media stats module outputs the `snowplow_media_player_media_stats` table.
 - **Media ad views:** Summarizes metadata and KPIs for each ad view within a media playback.
 Each ad a user viewed will result in a single row with information about the progress reached, whether the ad was skipped or clicked.